grammyjs/website/site/docs/hosting/supabase.md

 supabase functions deploy --no-verify-jwt telegram-bot
 ```

-Next, you need to give your bot token to Supabase so that your bot has access to it as an environment variable.
+Next, you need to give your bot token to Supabase so that your code has access to it as an environment variable.

 ```sh
 # Replace 123:aBcDeF-gh with your real bot token.